fendy3002/qz-webform/wiki/api.md

 # Staticform API

+For `staticform` we still need to compose a "library" (using react) with provided react templates.
 The library usually composed like this:

 ``` javascript
 import { webform as WebFormConstruct } from '@fendy3002/qz-webform';